cp-psource/ps-padma/docs/index.md

 ### Security Considerations

-Padma Unlimited Theme has a powerful feature that allows the execution of functions and PHP code within certain blocks, however if you wish you can disable this feature by adding:
+PS Padma Theme has a powerful feature that allows the execution of functions and PHP code within certain blocks, however if you wish you can disable this feature by adding:

     define ('PADMA_DISABLE_PHP_PARSING', false);